7 min read

 That case study showing 500% traffic growth?
 Cherry-picked data, survivorship bias, and creative accounting.
 Here's how the sausage gets made.

-I've been in rooms where these case studies were constructed.
-I've seen how the sausage gets made.
-Let me show you behind the curtain.
+I've been in the rooms where these case studies were constructed, I've seen how the sausage gets made, watched the spreadsheets get massaged and the timelines get adjusted and the metrics get cherry-picked until something presentable emerged from the chaos, so let me show you what's behind the curtain.

 The Cherry-Picking Game